 Our class action lawyers specialize in defending class action cases in a number of substantive areas of law, including:

-Unfair Business Practice/False Advertising Claims: Our consumer fraud/unfair business practices class action group regularly defends corporations in a range of industries against claims of false advertising and unfair business practices throughout the country.
+Unfair Business Practice/False Advertising Claims: Our consumer class action group regularly defends corporations in a range of industries against claims of false advertising and unfair business practices throughout the country.
 Our team has defeated class certification in a host of recent cases.
 We pride ourselves on obtaining early, definitive and favorable resolution of class action cases and use a host of innovative legal tactics to get those results.
 We have deep and broad experience litigating class actions alleging claims under California’s Unfair Competition Law (UCL), Consumer Legal Remedies Act (CLRA) and False Advertising Laws (FAL), as well as numerous other states’ unfair business practice laws.

 Fair Credit Reporting Act: Our consumer class action litigators regularly defend companies in class action litigation brought under the Fair Credit Reporting Act (FCRA) and advise companies regarding how to comply with, and minimize liability under, FCRA.
 Recent years have seen a surge of FCRA class actions, brought by plaintiffs’ counsel attracted to what they perceive to be a strict liability statute and significant minimum statutory penalties.
 Akin Gump’s multidisciplinary FCRA team helps clients navigate the complexities of the law and issues concerning data usage, employment, privacy and security.
 Our lawyers have defended companies in a wide range of industries, including health care, retail, hospitality, insurance, financial and telecommunications against putative class actions.
 We are also experienced in advising and representing clients against adverse actions based on information obtained from consumer reports or identity theft.

 Consumer Data Privacy: Our lawyers are experienced in defending putative consumer class actions arising out of allegations concerning the use of consumer data, evaluating contemplated marketing activities to ensure compliance with federal and state privacy laws, assisting with data breach investigations and defending companies under investigation by the FTC with respect to privacy issues.
 We frequently interact with FTC staff, including the lawyers of the Division of Privacy and Identity Protection.
-We handle matters involving Section 5 of the FTC Act, the federal statute that is closest to imposing general privacy obligations under U.S. law, as well as more-focused consumer privacy statutes such as the Gramm-Leach-Bliley (GLB) Act, FACTA, the Video Privacy Protection Act (VPPA) and the Children’s Online Privacy Protection Act (COPPA).
+We handle matters involving Section 5 of the FTC Act, the federal statute that is closest to imposing general privacy obligations under U.S. law, as well as more-focused consumer privacy statutes such as the Gramm-Leach-Bliley (GLB) Act, the Fair and Accurate Credit Transactions Act (FACTA), the Video Privacy Protection Act (VPPA) and the Children’s Online Privacy Protection Act (COPPA).
 We also have substantial experience advising clients regarding laws governing the communications channels used for marketing, such as the Telephone Consumer Protection Act (TCPA), the Telemarketing Sales Rule, and the Controlling the Assault of Non-Solicited Pornography and Marketing (CAN-SPAM) Act.

 Investigations by the FTC’s Bureau of Consumer Protection: We have a long history of successfully handling client matters before the FTC.
 We closely track the FTC’s policy and enforcement actions and are well-known and respected by the Commission and its staff.
 We handle all areas of concern to the FTC’s Bureau of Consumer Protection (BCP), including investigations and enforcement actions under Section 5 of the FTC Act or other of the consumer protection-focused statutes.
 When a client is the subject of an FTC inquiry, we are adept at handling the necessary factual investigation, advocating before relevant decision-makers and, if necessary, negotiating consent decrees or defending the enforcement complaints if filed.
 We also have represented client interests in rulemaking procedures, policy studies and reports, industrywide investigations and legislative activity.
 In such efforts, we often combine teams of FTC-focused lawyers and public law and policy advisors.